 and the Spirit…

 Now, having said all that, allow me to shift the light from science to spirit for a moment and consider something that might, at first, seem entirely unrelated: the oft repeated idea of “living water,” or the “water of life,” which is surely one of the most cryptic and mysterious concepts in the Bible.
 According to the site Openbible.info, there are twenty-nine scripture verses about “living water” and exactly one-hundred about the “water of life.”
 Isaiah, Jeremiah, and Zechariah all mention “living waters” in some form or another, the book of Revelation is overflowing with citations, and perhaps the most famous Biblical reference of all is found in the story of Jesus and the “woman at the well,” when He, having no dipper of His own, asks her for a drink and then uses the opportunity to invite her to partake of the living water “and never be thirsty again.”
-But, all that said and for all the mentions in our sacred writings, what, exactly, are all these people talking about?
+But, all that said and for all the mentions in our sacred writings, none of these writers actually define it.
+What, exactly, are all these people talking about?
 Just what on earth is this living water, anyway, and how the heck do we get some?

 …Two Sides of the Same Sombrero?